Members join Meetup groups for a variety of reasons

 Set expectations.
 A local book discussion or a coding class might be exactly what a potential member is looking for, but if your description is too short or overwhelming, they might not take the next step and join.
 Balance is key.

-Give potential members an idea of your Meetup’s vibe.
-Be clear about what should they bring to the table when they attend your Meetups, and what experiences they’ll leave with.
+Give potential members an idea of your group’s vibe.
+Be clear about what should they bring to the table when they attend your events, and what experiences they’ll leave with.

 DON’T: Overcrowd your description with rules.